AlmaLinux/leapp-repository/README.md

             'To prevent this from occuring, the PermitRootLogin option ' 'has been explicity set to "yes" to preserve the default behaivour ' 'after migration.'
+            'The original configuration file has been backed up to' '/etc/ssh/sshd_config.leapp_backup'
         ),
         # Reports are ordered by severity in the list.
         reporting.Severity(reporting.Severity.MEDIUM),